 Fun to try

-• Toast english muffins and top with poached eggs and shakshuka sauce for a healthier take on eggs benedict.
+• Toast english muffins and top with poached eggs and shakshuka sauce for a vegetarian take on eggs Benedict.

 • Start with the peppers, onions, garlic, and tomatoes and play with other flavors and spices.
 The base is versatile and can go in many directions, think enchiladas, cioppino, lamb ragu.
 All are amazing with soft eggs.